ben-dh3/broken_blog_application/http_bites/03_request_parameters.md

 * its status code (`200 OK` - on the top-right corner of the panel).

-In the following exercises, you'll practice by sending requests to the Postman Echo website, which returns some pre-defined responses to some requests.
+In the following exercises, you'll practice by sending requests to the Postman Echo website, which returns some predefined responses to some requests.
 You'll learn about some components of GET and POST requests.

 ## Request Parameters

 * The `GET` method is often used to _query or retrieve_ information from the server.
 The exact data returned depends of the implementation of the web server.

-  A `GET` request can also contain _query parameters_, as part of the URL.
+  A `GET` request can contain _query parameters_, as part of the URL.

 * The `POST` method is often used to _send_ data to the web server (usually to create or update data, or just send some information).
 What is done with this data depends of the implementation of the web server.

-  A `POST` request can also contain _body parameters_.
-Contrarily to _query_ parameters, they are not included in the URL, but within the request body itself.
+  A `POST` request can contain _query parameters_ (like a `GET` request), but it can also contain _body parameters_.
+Contrarily to _query parameters_, they are not included in the URL, but within the request body itself.

+> **Note**: While both _query parameters_ and _body parameters_ can be used to
+> send additional information to the server in a request, they are not the same
+> thing!

 There are more HTTP methods, but we'll cover them a bit later.